Miguel-BSoares/more_vcf_tools/README.md

 # working_with_vcf
-Python-focused programs to extract different types of information from vcf files
+Python-focused programs to extract different types of information from vcf files (in progress)